opendocsg/slw-judgments-backfill/2016_SGCA_42/report.md

 **The Judicial Commissioner’s decision**

-10     The Judicial Commissioner’s decision is reported as _Kori Construction (S) Pte Ltd v Nam Hong Construction & Engineering Pte Ltd_ [2015] 2 SLR 616 (“the GD”).
+10     The Judicial Commissioner’s decision is reported as _Kori Construction (S) Pte Ltd v Nam Hong Construction & Engineering Pte Ltd_ <span class="citation">[2015] 2 SLR 616</span> (“the GD”).
 When the matter came before her, the focus continued to be whether the conjunctive or disjunctive interpretation was to be preferred (see the GD at [13]).
 The Judicial Commissioner disagreed with the District Judge and agreed with Kori that the disjunctive reading should be preferred.
 She gave three reasons for her decision:

  (a) The licensing regime in Part VA of the Act was meant to enhance safety standards in the construction of buildings generally and not just “structural steelwork” carried out underground (at [36]).
 Viewed in this light, a disjunctive reading of the three limbs of para ( d ) would promote the object of the Act whereas a conjunctive reading would not because the latter would “confine the licensing requirements in respect of ‘structural steelwork’ only to the narrow situation where a portion of such work is carried out underground” (at [33]).